Managing your time can be a pain, but if you figure out how to manage time better, you will make more money.

 It doesn’t matter what industry you are in, what many entrepreneurs and small business owners don’t realize, is that our time is extremely valuable and limited.
 That may not be news to you, but what might be news to you is how much money you could be leaving on the table if you aren’t diligent about your hours.

-Let’s all hop in the car and take a trip to Case Study Land…
+Let’s all hop in the car and take a virtual road trip to Case Study Land…

-When my girlfriend Caroline started her design and branding company, she had a new challenge.
+My wife Caroline used to run a design and branding company called Made Vibrant.
 Her schedule was completely her own, which meant she not only had to manage her clients and work output, but had to understand how to manager her time.

-One afternoon she was really frustrated.
+One afternoon Caroline was really frustrated.
 She told me she felt like her schedule was completely full, yet she wasn’t making nearly as much money as she’d hoped (a feeling we can all can relate to).
-Having had experience owning a web design company, I asked her to do a simple exercise with me:
+Having had experience owning a web design company, I asked her to do a simple hourly evaluation exercise with me…

 We opened up her Google Calendar and I asked her how many hours she realistically wanted to spend on client work per week.
 Her answer was 5 hours per day (she would be at her computer for much more than that, but she knew she wanted to work on personal projects and other things as well).
 At 5 hours per day, I told her she should have 25 billable hours per week, or 100 billable hours per month.
 If we took the hourly rate she was comfortable charging ($75 per hour), she should be able to make $7,500 per month.